garylirocks/terraform-demos/pim_role_assignment/README.md

 To use a service principal to assign PIM roles for Azure resources, the service principal needs:

 - 'User Access Administrator' over ARM scope (subscription, resource group, etc)
+- Microsoft Graph permissions `Group.Create`, `Group.Read.All` to create/manage groups owned by this SP
-- 'Group.ReadWrite.All' to create and manage AAD groups
+  - Alternatively, use 'Group.ReadWrite.All' to create and manage any AAD groups
 - 'User.Read.All' to read users

 **Cannot manage role management policies (role settings) via Terraform**